tttmmmyyyy/fixlang/Document.md

 #### `to_string : [a: ToString] a -> String`

 # Module `Debug`
+Collection of functions for debugging.
+This module contains fucntions violating purity, e.g., printing string to stdio without IO monad.

 ## `_debug_print_to_stream : IOHandle -> String -> ()`
 Prints a string to the specified stream and flushes the stream.